 Adele is a trial lawyer who focuses on complex commercial litigation and construction, insurance, and design-related disputes.
 She also advises educational institutions regarding Title IX, including Title IX analysis regarding school facilities and new construction.

 Adele is the current President of Oregon Women Lawyers (OWLS) and is a member of the Multnomah, Washington, and Clackamas County bar associations.
 In 2018, she became a volunteer pro tem judge for Washington County, where she presides over the FED (landlord/tenant), small claims, and civil motions dockets.
 She also serves as an arbitrator for court-annexed mandatory arbitrations in Multnomah and Washington Counties in Oregon.

 She has been selected to the Oregon Super Lawyers list since 2013.
-In 2021 and 2022, she was named by Oregon Super Lawyers as one of the Top 25 Women Lawyers in Oregon, and in 2022, as one of the Top 50 attorneys overall in the State of Oregon.
+Since 2021, she has been named by Oregon Super Lawyers as one of the Top 25 Women Lawyers in Oregon, and both in 2022 and 2023, honored as one of the Top 50 attorneys overall in the State of Oregon.
 She has also been listed in The Best Lawyers in America for Litigation – Construction since 2018.

 Notable Trials and Arbitrations: